ariellewolter/research_notebook_ver4/README.md

 6. Enable/disable specific notification types (task reminders, overdue alerts, etc.).
 7. Configure timing settings and quiet hours if desired.
 8. Save your settings - they will be applied immediately.

+## How to Use Task Flow Management

+1. **Access the Feature**: Go to Tasks page and click the "Task Flow" button, or access it from Advanced Features.
+2. **Create a New Flow**: Click "Create Flow" and provide a name, description, and flow type.
+3. **Design Your Workflow**: Use the visual designer to add nodes (tasks, decisions, etc.) and connect them with edges.
+4. **Configure Nodes**: Set up task assignments, conditions, wait times, and notifications for each node.
+5. **Save and Execute**: Save your workflow and click "Execute" to start the process.
+6. **Monitor Progress**: Track execution progress in real-time through the execution history tab.
+7. **Analyze Performance**: View analytics and metrics to optimize your workflows.

 ---